Roseanne A. Brown

 Roseanne A. Brown (born August 26, 1995) is a Ghanaian American writer of fantasy, science fiction and young adult fiction.
 She is best known for her debut novel A Song of Wraiths and Ruin, which became a New York Times best seller, and its sequel, A Psalm of Storms and Silence.

 Early life

 Roseanne A. Brown was born in Kumasi, Ghana to two Ghanaian parents; her mother is from the Akan tribe.
 She immigrated when she was three years old along with her family to the United States.
 As a child, she started writing stories and listened to several West African folktales including that of Anansi narrated by her parents.

-Brown graduated from the University of Maryland with a Bachelor's in Journalism and was also a teaching assistant for the school's Jiménez-Porter Writers’ House program.
+Brown graduated from the University of Maryland with a Bachelor's degree in Journalism and was also a teaching assistant for the school's Jiménez-Porter Writers’ House program.
 Brown has written many journalistic work for several outlets including Voice of America.